Alright synth pop fans! We've covered popular songs and compilation albums so far on Synth Pop Saturdays or as one commenter put it:

 Stupid bargain collections of the same old dime-a-dozen tracks we already bought two, three, four or more times before.

 We feel you.
-On today's edition, we're digging a little deeper, expanding our horizons.
-(And maybe yours as well) by covering the three Cherry Red Records compilations known as MUSIK MUSIC MUSIQUE.
-Each volume covers a single year in the early Eighties with more than 50 tracks across three compact discs.
-The packaging for each volume is a slipcase with three paper sleeves labeled Disc One, Disc Two, etc. A pretty decent booklet can also be found in the slipcase featuring detailed liner notes, images of the original record sleeves & labels, and pictures of the artists.
-For those collectors who enjoy a dose of knowledge, a peak behind the studio curtain, or just something pretty to look at while they listen to their new CDs of old music, this set has you covered.
-These tracks sound pretty dang good for their age and, in some cases, the primitive conditions they were recorded but I think that to be as definitive as possible some compromises were made in song selection and sound quality.
+On today's edition of Synth Pop Saturday, we're digging a little deeper and expanding our horizons (and maybe yours as well) by covering the four Cherry Red Records compilations known as MUSIK MUSIC MUSIQUE.
+Each volume covers a single year in the early development of synth pop music, with more than 50 tracks across three compact discs.
+Each set has an informative booklet featuring detailed liner notes, images of the original record sleeves & labels, and photos of the artists.
+For those collectors who enjoy a dose of knowledge, a peek behind the studio curtain, or just something pretty to look at while they listen to their new CDs of old music, this set has you covered.
+These tracks sound pretty dang good for their age and, in some cases, the primitive conditions they were recorded in.
+I think that to be as definitive as possible, some compromises were made in song selection and sound quality.
 The series gets its name from a vocoder-heavy Zeus B. Held track found in the first collection, focusing on 1980.

 Covering 1980 with half a dozen tracks from 1979 and an outlier from January 1981, the first volume of Musik Music Musique is subtitled The Dawn Of Synth Pop and features 58 songs.
 (The cover art above was provided by Cherry Red Records on their website - the actual cover art as released in 2020 can be viewed HERE.)
 The label site says the set features: